Blue-headed quail-dove

+This blue-headed quail-dove, in a group of ten at a feeding station, is strutting and displaying.

+This blue-headed quail-dove, in a group of ten at a feeding station, is strutting and displaying.

 The blue-headed quail dove (Starnoenas cyanocephala), or blue-headed partridge-dove, is a species of bird in the pigeon and dove family Columbidae that is endemic to the island of Cuba.
 It is monotypic within the subfamily Starnoenadinae and genus Starnoenas.

 Taxonomy

 In 1734 the English naturalist Eleazar Albin included a picture and a description of the blue-headed quail-dove in his A Natural History of Birds.
 His drawing was made from a live bird that had been brought to England from the East Indies.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the blue-headed quail-dove with all the other pigeons in the genus Columba.
 Linnaeus included a brief description, coined the binomial name Columba cyanocephala and cited Albin's work.
 The specific epithet combines the Ancient Greek kuanos meaning "dark blue" and -kephalos meaning "-headed".
 It is now the only species placed in the genus Starnoenas that was introduced by the French naturalist Charles Lucien Bonaparte in 1838.
 The species is monotypic; no subspecies are accepted.

 A taxonomic review of the species' taxonomic history, morphology, anatomy, behavior, distribution, and zoogeography was published in 2016.
 It found that this species is unlike any other New World Columbidae and shares characteristics with many Australasian genera, the most similar being the Australian Geophaps and related terrestrial pigeons.
 The study recommended that the species be placed in its own subfamily, Starnoenadinae.
 However, additional data, including molecular, must be studied to further refine its relationship with Australasian pigeons.
 The study has also recommended that the English name be changed to "blue-headed partridge-dove" to distinguish it from New World quail-doves.

 A more detailed molecular phylogenetic study published in 2025 examining many additional pigeon species found that the blue-headed quail dove was sister to the subfamily Columbinae, and not closer to the group including Geophaps as the 2016 study had suggested.